Oliver Hoare: Career

 Another exhibition took place in 2017, this time at Sir John Lavery's old studio in Cromwell Place where his choice of objects ranged from unicorn horns to Bactrian treasures.
 It gave him a chance to tell stories and gave visitors another opportunity to experience Hoare, a private dealer with a very public persona, and an unquenchable thirst for new adventures.

 Personal life

 In 1976, Hoare married Diane de Waldner de Freundstein, who came from a wealthy French oil family.
 Diane's mother Baroness Louise de Waldner (née Esmond, a wealthy heiress, granddaughter of Émile Deutsch de la Meurthe and great-granddaughter of David Sassoon), was a close friend of the British Queen Mother.
 Hoare and his wife had three children: Tristan, Damian and Olivia.

-In the 1990s, he had an affair with Diana, Princess of Wales.
-One night, Hoare was found by a policeman hiding behind a potted tree smoking a cigar after the fire alarm sounded at Kensington Palace where Diana had her apartment.
+In the 1990s, Hoare had an affair with Diana, Princess of Wales.
+One night, he was found by a policeman hiding behind a potted tree smoking a cigar after the fire alarm sounded at Kensington Palace, where Diana had her apartment.
 On another occasion, he was said to have been seen entering the boot of Diana's car.